m-reza-rahman/jakartaee-kubernetes/clustering/README.md

-# Jakarta EE Application Server Clustering with Kubernetes
+# Clustering with Kubernetes

-This demo will show how to make application server administration, clustering, auto-scaling, auto-discovery, and load-balancing work with Kubernetes deployments.
+This demo will show how to make server administration, clustering, auto-scaling, auto-discovery, and load-balancing work with Kubernetes deployments.

 ## Prerequisites